Enrica Clay Dillon: Performance career

-Dillon abandoned her singing career shortly before the outbreak of World War I; largely due to continual bouts with illness.
+Opera director and music educator

+Illness led to a decline in Dillon's singing voice which caused her to cease performing.
+She worked as a voice and drama teacher during World War I where her pupils included soprano Dorothy Jardon and Metropolitan Opera contralto Carolina Lazzari.
+She was also active as a voice and drama teacher to opera singers in New York City.
+In 1920 The Musical Courier credited her as significantly improving the acting among the younger opera singers working at the Metropolitan Opera and the Chicago Opera Association; many of whom were her pupils.

+When not in New York and Connecticut, Dillon spent the summer at a farm she owned in Harrison, Maine known as Louise Orchard.
+She began this practice in 1916.
+Some of her pupils, such as soprano Myrna Sharlow, would travel up to Maine to continue lessons.
+Among her notable pupils were Evelyn Herbert, Richard Crooks, Marie Sundelius, Kathryn Meisle, and Frederick Jagel.

 She then served as the first director of the Washington Opera Company from 1919 to 1927.
 She moved to Philadelphia in 1927, where for three years she taught singing and was director of the Philadelphia Operatic Society.
 From 1930 to 1935, she worked for Herbert Witherspoon as a vocal coach and stage director at first the Chicago Civic Opera and then the Chicago Grand Opera Company.
 She also maintained a home in New York City during the 1930s where she had a voice studio and directed operas for the New York Singing Teachers Association and the New York Opera Guild.

-Beginning in 1916, Dillon spent her summers in the state of Maine where she ran an opera and voice training program for aspiring singers at Frederick Bristol's music camp just outside Harrison, Maine.
-Her regular students from Washington D.C., Philadelphia, and New York City would often come up with her to study at the school.
-Among her notable pupils were Richard Crooks, Marie Sundelius, Kathryn Meisle, and Frederick Jagel, and musical theatre actress Evelyn Herbert.

 In 1936, Dillon founded the Deertrees Theatre in Harrison, which was later the home of Dillon's Deertree Opera Company (DOC).
 The DOC presented its first season in 1940.
 Many theatres were closed down during World War II, and the opera company only presented three seasons of performances before the theatre was closed in 1942.
 Metropolitan Opera conductor Karl Kritz served as the company's music director and primary conductor.
 Hermann Weigert also served on the company's conducting staff.
 Notable singers to have performed with the company included a young Astrid Varnay just prior to her triumphant Met debut and soprano Elisabeth Carron in her professional opera debut.

 Death

-At the time of her death in Harrison, Maine, Dillon was in the midst of organizing a summer opera festival to be held in July 1947, after already presenting a summer opera festival in 1946, at the re-opened Deertree Theatre.
+Enrica Clay Dillon died on October 9, 1911 in Harrison, Maine.
+At the time of her death she was in the midst of organizing a summer opera festival to be held in July 1947, after already presenting a summer opera festival in 1946, at the re-opened Deertree Theatre.